-If you agreed to pay points to reduce your interest rate, you’ll also see the cost for these points in this section.
+If you agreed to pay points (which you can choose to do in exchange for a lower interest rate), you’ll also see the cost for these points in this section.
 For each point you buy, you’ll typically pay 1 percent of the amount you’re borrowing, for which the lender will reduce your interest rate by 0.25 percent.

 Your lender will tell you how much money you’ll need to provide in the form of a cashier’s check, wire transfer or other secure payment method, and you’ll see a total breakdown of all fees and other charges on your closing disclosure, which you’ll receive at least three days prior to the closing.